rjtkhanna/Kafka_StockMarket_DataEngine/README.md

 Duplicate the session & enter in a new console \
 `cd kafka` \
 `bin/kafka-console-consumer.sh --topic demo_testing --bootstrap-server Put the Public IP of your EC2 Instance:9092`

+## Loading Data into S3 Bucket using Apache Kafka
 `